karmab/kcli/docs/index.rst

 Using plans
 -----------

-You can also define plan files in yaml with a list of profiles, vms, disks, and networks and vms to deploy and deploy it with kcli plan.
-The following type can be used within a plan:
+You can also define *plan* which are files in yaml with a list of profiles, vms, disks, and networks and vms to deploy.

+The following types can be used within a plan:

--  vm ( this is the type used when none is specified )
+-  vm (this is the type used when none is specified)
 -  image
 -  network
 -  disk